 Even with respect to nonnegotiable “mandatory” management rights, management must bargain, upon request, over the procedures it will use in exercising these rights and on appropriate arrangements for employees adversely affected by the exercise of such rights.
 For example, in a reduction in force, the decision to RIF is a management right, but how that RIF is conducted and outplacement or other assistance is provided for displaced employees are negotiable issues.

 When there is a question whether a proposal is outside the duty to bargain because it involves a management right or is subject to bargaining as a condition of employment, the matter may be raised as a negotiability appeal to the Federal Labor Relations Authority.
 Negotiability decisions of the FLRA can be challenged in federal court.

 A union may propose measures whose purpose is to alleviate the adverse impact on unit employees of a management action.
 If, however, the union’s proposal seriously interferes with the exercise of a management right, the FLRA will apply the “excessive interference” test.
 That test provides that a union proposal whose purpose is to ameliorate the adverse effects of a management decision is negotiable unless it impinges upon a management right to an excessive degree.

 Employees have the right to form, join or assist a union or to refrain from doing so.
-Employees are free to exercise this right without fear of penalty or reprisal and shall be protected in exercising this right.
+You are free to exercise this right without fear of penalty or reprisal and must be protected in exercising this right.

-- negotiate over conditions of employment through their chosen representative.
+• negotiate over conditions of employment through your chosen representative.

 Representational Rights—Several provisions of the Federal Service Labor-Management Relations Statute address the opportunities unions have in representing the bargaining unit employees’ interests.
 For example, the union is able to: